2020-Spring-CSC-330/pm01-site-visit-hope-s-wings/README.md

 Push to this repository by Friday, January 17th with:

-1. The date you and your customer agree to the visit.
-The date you visit does not have to be before Friday, just an agreed upon date by Friday.
+1. We have agreed to meet with our customer on Friday, January 17th during normal class time.
-2. A list of 5 questions you plan to ask your customer during this visit.
+**2. We do not currently have the questions.
+To be updated.**
-3. The name(s) of the person(s) you will be meeting.
+3. We will be meeting with Jennifer Lainhart.
-4. The location of the visit.
+4. The location of Hope's Wings is in Richmond, Kentucky.
+There is not a physical address on Google - we assume due to safety reasons - but Jennifer has given us directions and a phone number to contact in case we get lost.